-The UBL contains the University Library, the libraries of Social and Behavioral Sciences, Law, Archeology and Mathematics and Natural Sciences, the Asian Library, the NINO Library and the Wijnhaven Library in The Hague.
+The UBL includes the University Library, the libraries of Social and Behavioral Sciences, Law, Archeology and Mathematics and Natural Sciences, the Asian Library, the NINO Library and the Wijnhaven Library in The Hague.
 The Academic Historical Museum is part of UBL.
 In the Leiden University Medical Centre (LUMC) you can find the Walaeus Library for medical studies.
 This library has close ties with the UBL, but is not a part of the organisation.
 Furthermore UBL has two offices in Jakarta (Indonesia) and in Rabat (Morocco).

 The UBL owns a vast collection of scientific information, both on paper and online.
 Furthermore, UBL provides access to special collections of international allure.
 Among these are medieval manuscripts, archives, old prints, maps, sketches, drawings and photographs, both from the Western world and the Middle East and Asia.

 - The UBL is a knowledge node for Leiden University, where information is produced, kept, used and shared - both physically as virtually.

 - The collections of UBL serve as a source for education and research at Leiden University.